 Located in Granada, Spain, the Alhambra is a palace and a fortress.
 It began as a small fortress which was built in 889 and was turned into a palace in the 13th century.

-The name Alhambra comes from the arabic for “red or crimson castle“.
+The name Alhambra comes from the Arabic for “red or crimson castle”.
 But it is not just a castle.
-It is also a royal palace, a fortrees, gardens, a town and a summer retreat.
-It became a UNESCO site in 1984 and receives about 2.7 million visitors every year.
+It is also a royal palace, a fortress, gardens, a town and a summer retreat.
+It became a UNESCO site in 1984 and receives about 2.7 million visitors yearly.

 Tickets to the Alhambra can be purchased up to one year in advance and there are 6 different ticket options depending on what you want to see and experience in your tour.
 None of these options come with a guide and you can book skip the line ticket for the Alhambra.